cvbarros/cvbarros.io/site/content/post/pipelines-as-code-teamcity.md

 # Conclusion
 Having your pipelines defined in code can greatly improve the quality, consistency, reproducibility and maintainability.
 It creates the right atmosphere for a team to automate the automation.
 Heck, you can even have the server build its own pipelines that were defined in code.
 How :sunglasses: is that?
 This practice allows a whole different class of improvements such as linting, testing, code generation and reuse, that wouldn't be possible otherwise.
 For next posts we`ll dive into how to compose pipeline features by creating abstractions and how to automate several systems together using Terraform.

+<a href="https://github.com/cvbarros/terraform-provider-teamcity" target="_new">The provider project is avaiable in <i class="fa fa-lg fa-github"></i></a>.
+Feel free to contribute by opening issues, pull requests and giving feedback!

 Happy automating!